-Procurement professionals should read this report to understand better the current landscape, strengths and weaknesses of digital innovation service providers in Europe.
+Procurement professionals should read this report to understand better the current landscape, strengths and weaknesses of digital innovation service providers in the U.S.

 Digital professionals should read this report to understand better the digital innovation capabilities, potential and experience of consulting and service providers.